Sakshi Maharaj: Personal views

 On 14 September 2015 in a speech in Kannauj, Sakshi Maharaj said the madrasas were creating terrorists and they encourage their students to carry out Love Jihad.

 On 11 December 2014, he called Nathuram Godse, the assassin of Mohandas Gandhi, a "patriot and nationalist" like Gandhi in the Indian Parliament.
 The members of the Indian National Congress party criticised the statement.
 Later, he retracted his statement and said that he did not consider Godse a "patriot".

-On 6 January 2015 while addressing a gathering in Meerut, Sakshi urged Hindu women to produce at least 4 children to protect Hinduism in India and said Muslims practice polygyny and thus have a high birth rate.
+On 6 January 2015 while addressing a gathering in Meerut, Sakshi urged Hindu women to produce at least four children each to protect Hinduism in India and said Muslims practice polygyny and thus have a high birth rate.
 In the same speech, he defended the Ghar Wapsi movement and advocated death sentence for cow slaughter and religious conversion.
 Police filed the FIR under Section 298 of IPC (hurting religious sentiments), among others.

 Following the 2015 Nepal earthquake, on 27 April, Sakshi claimed that the earthquake happened because INC leader Rahul Gandhi visited the Kedarnath temple.
 He claimed that Gandhi eats beef and visited the temple without purifying himself.

 In May 2016, Sakshi was at BJP worker Maidan Singh's house in Unnao after a police raid, where some of the family members including the girl were allegedly injured after they used force.
 The girl was made to unbutton her jeans in public view and in front of cameras to "show the MP the injuries".
 However, according to some reports, the main controversy on Sakshi Maharaj was that he threatened to shoot the police who entered Singh's house.
 Station House Officer Jitendra Kumar filed a complaint against Sakshi, after which he was booked under sections 153 (causing provocation to cause riot), 506 (for criminal intimidation) and 505 (1) (b) (intent to cause fear or alarm to the public).
 The police had conducted a raid on Maidan Singh's house in connection with illicit liquor trade.